Skip to content

 Samsung Email and Gmail are both feature-rich email apps used by millions of people.
 Which of the two should you choose?

-Samsung Email has a more attractive user interface, though Gmail has a clean UI some users prefer.
+While Samsung Email has a more attractive user interface, some users prefer Gmail’s UI cleaner.
 Both support multiple email accounts and switching between them.
-Samsung Email provides cool features like split view and more sync options, while Gmail has things like Undo Send and Smart Compose/Reply.
+Samsung Email offers cool features like split view and more sync options, while Gmail has things like Undo Send and Smart Compose/Reply.

-There’s a lot more to comparing the two – keep reading!
+There’s a lot more to comparing the two so keep reading!

 See also: